kevinriehm/calypso/doc/syntax.md

    expression in the program.

- - An S-expression is evaluated by evaluating its first expression (i.e., the first element of the list); this must result in a built-in function or a lambda, which is itself then evaluated with the remaining elements of the S-expression as its arguments.
+ - An S-expression is evaluated by evaluating its first expression (i.e., the first element of the list), which must result in a built-in function or a lambda.
+The remaining elements of the S-expression are then evaluated, sequentially, and passed as the arguments to the built-in or lambda.

+   - If the built-in or lambda is a special form (as specified in their respective documentation), then the remaining elements of the S-expression are passed as literal expressions, without being evaluated.

  - A symbol evaluates to the value last assigned to it by the `=` builtin (or, in the case of built-in functions, the value assigned to it internally by